Pinky and the Brain: Humor

 Three songs resemble the musical segments in Animaniacs, matching existing music with new lyrics.
 Pinky sings "Cheese Roll Call" to John Philip Sousa's march "Semper Fidelis" praising his love for all cheeses from around the world.
 To the music of "Camptown Races", Brain lists the major parts of the human brain, with Pinky jumping in at the chorus to shout "Brainstem!
 Brainstem!".
 "A Meticulous Analysis of History" is set to "When I Was a Lad" from Gilbert and Sullivan's H.M.S.
 Pinafore, and sung by both Brain and Pinky, with Brain reciting the rise to power of such historical leaders as Napoleon and Cleopatra, while Pinky mentions how they all fell.
 In addition, "Brainwashed" featured a song called the Schmëerskåhøvên, a parody of the Macarena, which would brainwash people if it was done correctly.
 The song includes such odd lyrics as "Put your fingers in your ears, then stick them in your belly" and "Bop yourself on the head and cross your eyes."

-Like Animaniacs, there was a gag credit in the closing credits: each show featured an English word appropriate for the episode with its definition.
-For example, "Around the World in 80 Narfs", where the mice are foiled by trying to speak "New York cabbie" and end up going in circles in one location, the gag credit word was "anophelosis" defined as "morbid state due to extreme frustration".

-Another common element in nearly every episode is the following exchange (often referred to by the acronym "AYPWIP"):

-Brain: Pinky, are you pondering what I'm pondering?Pinky: I think so, Brain, but...
+Another common element in nearly every episode is the following exchange (often referred to by the acronym "AYPWIP"):Brain: Pinky, are you pondering what I'm pondering?Pinky: I think so, Brain, but...

 Pinky's response ends with a non sequitur such as, "we're already naked", "isn't a cucumber that small called a gherkin?" or "if they called them Sad Meals, kids wouldn't buy them."
 Brain would then become furious, often bashing Pinky on the head.
 A few times in the series Pinky and Brain indeed pondered the same thing, though in one of these Pinky dismissed his idea as being too stupid.
 Just one time the answer was "Yes I am!", when Pinky's intelligence is elevated to match Brain's.
 In another episode, it turns out that what Pinky was pondering was that he and Brain never ponder the same thing, which turned out to be part of what Brain was pondering as well.
 In a short episode ("Pinky's P.O.V.") the spectator sees everything Pinky sees (including his imaginations) and hears his thoughts.
 His brain seems to censor a large portion of Brain's dialogue, leaving Pinky to wander into random internal tangents until Brain asks the question.
 Pinky then responds with whatever was on his mind at the end of the tangent.

-Response
+Reception

+Variety writer Tony Scott was critical of the show after its premier saying "...the plot, the in jokes and the overall concept need retooling."